Albert Millet: Final murder and suicide

-Now aged 78 and with 30,000 euro in savings, Millet moved into a hotel in Hyères, where he soon took notice of a female neighbor named Chantal.
+Now aged 78 and with 30,000 euro in savings, Millet moved into a hotel in Hyères, where he soon took notice of a female neighbour named Chantal.
 After learning that she was depressed and had financial issues, Millet offered to move in with her, pay her rent and even buy her gifts.
 On one occasion, he offered to take her out to a restaurant, but he quickly became upset at the fact that a male friend of Chantal, 41-year-old Christian Fernandez, visited their shared apartment almost every day.
 After offering Fernandez a meal, for which Millet had to pay, the pair got into an argument which ended with Millet demanding that she reimburse him for the money he had spent for her, which amounted to several thousands of euros.

-On November 18, 2007, Millet was spending time at Chantal's apartment, demanding that they be left alone, but Chantal did not listen and invited Fernandez over.
-Throughout the night, Millet repeatedly went to bed, but had to get up multiple times to complain about the noise.
+On 18 November 2007, Millet was spending time at Chantal's apartment, demanding that they be left alone, but Chantal did not listen and invited Fernandez over.
+Throughout the night, Millet repeatedly went to bed but had to get up multiple times to complain about the noise.
 During the early hours of the following morning, Millet went downstairs where he was invited to have a drink with Fernandez.
 Seemingly insulted by the offer, he abruptly left, saying that he would return armed, a threat which Fernandez did not take seriously.
-Some time later, Millet returned and calmly knocked on the door, asking to be let in.
+Sometime later, Millet returned and calmly knocked on the door, asking to be let in.
 After Chantal opened the door, he shot her in the thigh, causing Fernandez to run over to assist her, only to be fatally shot three times in turn.

 Following the shooting, Millet ran towards the maquis in an attempt to hide himself.
 Apparently realizing that he was too old to be able to escape the police on foot, Millet turned the gun on himself and shot the gun.
 The shot proved fatal, and the cause of death was ruled as a suicide.